Richard Davis (political scientist)

-Richard Davis is a professor and author.
+Richard Davis is an American professor and author.
 He is a professor emeritus at Brigham Young University.
 He is the author of several books and articles in American politics, including Web of Politics, Electing Justice, Supreme Democracy, and Campaigning Online.

 Biography

 Davis graduated from Brigham Young University with a B.A. in Political Science and then completed a Master's in Mass Communication from BYU as well.
 He went on to Syracuse University where he earned another Master's and his Ph.D., both in political science.

 He was the founding director of the Office of Civic Engagement Leadership at Brigham Young University.
 He co-founded the Civic Engagement Section of the American Political Science Association.
 He also was a co-founder of the Utah Debate Commission.
 He also co-founded the United Utah Party, a centrist state party in Utah.
+Prior to founding, he was a chairman of the Utah County Democratic Party.